 HarborSafe has been able to assist many physicians with their retirement process.
 An example of this took place back in February when our team traveled down to Bradenton, FL to help Dr. Philip Rasulo assemble all the medical charts and prepare them for shipment to the Harborsafe office in New York.
 In his case, he needed to ship his medical records because he only dealt with paper charts.
 The HarborSafe team was there to help and provide a logistical plan that included securely transporting the boxes to Harborsafe.

-In addition to the logistical process and the actual transferring of the medical records themselves, HaborSafe also fulfills the requests from authorized requesters.
+In addition to the logistical process and the actual transferring of the patient charts themselves, HaborSafe also fulfills the requests from authorized requesters.
 In some cases, there can be over 500 requests in as little as six months!!
 And all the requests must be fulfilled within a reasonable time frame.
 This is something that Dr. Pleno Moise, a practicing pediatrician in New York City, knew he did not want to take on.
-Pediatric patient record’s must be kept much longer than a typical adult record and are more likely to be requested.
+Pediatric patient records must be kept much longer than a typical adult record and are more likely to be requested.
 Can you imagine the hassle Dr. Moise would have to go through to complete all those requests?
-Instead, he is peacefully enjoying his retirement, worry free because he knows his patient’s records are safe.
+Instead, he is peacefully enjoying his retirement, worry-free because he knows his patients’ charts are safe.

 Why choose HarborSafe?

-Many vendors can offer storage locations, but a custodian service is far more encompassing than that.
+Many vendors can offer storage locations, but a Medical Records Custodian Service is far more encompassing than that.
 So, don’t get a partner that will do the minimum for you, but rather, choose one who can go the extra mile with you, just like you have done for your patients.

 One Vendor, One Solution

-If you are interested to learn more about how HarborSafe is different from any other patient chart custodian vendor, please visit the FAQs section of our website.
+If you are interested to learn more about how HarborSafe is different from any other medical records custodian service provider, please visit the FAQs section of our website.

 Ryan Doyle is an Operations Assistant at HarborSafe who has been involved with Shoreline Records Management for several years.
 His passion for helping people in all aspects of life ties into why he enjoys working with HarborSafe and SRM.
 Ryan is involved throughout HarborSafe’s process from transporting the charts themselves to releasing the records to authorized requesters.
 In his free time, Ryan enjoys playing golf, drinking coffee and spending time with his friends and family.